Stealth technology: Research

 After the invention of electromagnetic metasurfaces, the conventional means to reduce RCS have been improved significantly.
 As mentioned earlier, the main objective in purpose shaping is to redirect scattered waves away from the backscattered direction, which is usually the source.
 However, this usually compromises aerodynamic performance.
 One feasible solution, which has extensively been explored in recent time, is to use metasurfaces which can redirect scattered waves without altering the geometry of a target.
-Such metasurfaces can primarily be classified in two categories: (i) checkerboard metasurfaces, (ii) gradient index metasurfaces.
+Such metasurfaces can primarily be classified in two categories: checkerboard metasurfaces, and gradient index metasurfaces.
 Similarly, negative index metamaterials are artificial structures for which refractive index has a negative value for some frequency range, such as in microwave, infrared, or possibly optical.
 These offer another way to reduce detectability, and may provide electromagnetic near-invisibility in designed wavelengths.

 Plasma stealth is a phenomenon proposed to use ionized gas, termed a plasma, to reduce RCS of vehicles.
 Interactions between electromagnetic radiation and ionized gas have been studied extensively for many purposes, including concealing vehicles from radar.
 Various methods might form a layer or cloud of plasma around a vehicle to deflect or absorb radar, from simpler electrostatic to radio frequency (RF) more complex laser discharges, but these may be difficult in practice.

 Several technology research and development efforts exist to integrate the functions of aircraft flight control systems such as ailerons, elevators, elevons, flaps, and flaperons into wings to perform the aerodynamic purpose with the advantages of lower RCS for stealth, via simpler geometries and lower complexity (mechanically simpler, fewer or no moving parts or surfaces, less maintenance), and lower mass, cost (up to 50% less), drag (up to 15% less during use), and inertia (for faster, stronger control response to change vehicle orientation to reduce detection).
 Two promising approaches are flexible wings, and fluidics.